-2014 2015
+2015 2016

-Number of Volunteers / Interns 358 410
+Number of Volunteers / Interns 410 381

-Hours of Service 5,598.50 7,495.35
+Hours of Service 7,495.35 7,163

-Value of Donated Goods \$10,606.18 \$17,034.00
+Value of Donated Goods \$17,034 \$21,044

-Volunteers and interns had a positive impact on the organization in 2015.
-They assisted in the daily operations of the agency by performing such activities as keyboarding, scanning, filing income taxes, conducting surveys and by providing other clerical related functions.
+Volunteers and interns had a positive impact on the organization in 2016.
+They assisted in the daily operations of the agency by performing such activities as keyboarding, filing income taxes, conducting surveys and by providing other clerical related functions.

-Broome County DSS hosted a VITA (Volunteer Income Tax Assistance) site again in 2015.
-Interns and volunteers for the VITA program filed 394 income tax returns for families and individuals whose household income was under \$54,000.
-This income tax site brought over \$561,593 in total federal refunds to individuals and families in Broome County.
-Of which, \$254,893 was earned income credit and \$76,110 was child tax credit.
-There was also \$151,244 brought back to the community from NY State income tax returns.
-The Volunteer's office continued its collaboration with the United Way of Broome County and the AARP.
+Broome County DSS hosted a VITA (Volunteer Income Tax Assistance) site again in 2016.
+Interns and volunteers for the VITA program filed 509 income tax returns for families and individuals whose household income was under \$54,000.
+This income tax site brought over \$696,838 in total federal refunds to individuals and families in Broome County.
+Of which, \$308,239 was earned income credit.
+The Volunteer's office continued its collaboration with the United Way of Broome County and Family Enrichment Network and the three agencies were awarded a VITA grant through the IRS.
+The partnership also continued with the AARP.